To Move homes or Not to Move – That Is the Question!

 Bigger is always better

 Even though you love your little house on the hill, getting a bigger house is always a good idea.
 And you should!
 It becomes even more important if your family has grown or you have recently married.
-The kid could use the extra space and down the line you might also want to have a pet or two.
+The kid could use the extra space and down the line, you might also want to have a pet or two.
 So before the questions starts becoming a suggestion, it is best to arrest the situation in its tracks.
+With bigger also comes more cleaning!
+So keep that in mind.

 It will help you get close to your spouse